Deitox/kestrel_engine/docs/ARCHITECTURE.md

 - `RapierState` lives inside `EcsWorld` and synchronizes rigid-body data each fixed tick.
 - `EventBus` is stored as an ECS resource so systems can push `GameEvent` values that the app drains after each frame.
 - `PluginManager` (`src/plugins.rs`) stores `EnginePlugin` implementations, hands them a `PluginContext`, and invokes build/update/fixed/event hooks each frame so extensions stay decoupled from the core loop.
-- `AudioPlugin` wraps `AudioManager`, receives drained `GameEvent`s through the plugin manager, and exposes trigger history + enable state to the editor UI while playing rodio tones when audio is available.
+- `AnalyticsPlugin` collects frame-time history and recent `GameEvent`s for the analytics panels, `AudioPlugin` wraps `AudioManager` to expose trigger history + enable state to the editor UI while playing rodio tones, and `ScriptPlugin` keeps Rhai hot-reload logic outside the core loop.
-- `ScriptPlugin` wraps `ScriptHost`, handles update/drain inside the plugin loop, and exposes handle management plus UI-facing controls (enable/reload/status) without the core app owning the scripting subsystem directly.
 - `MeshRegistry` owns CPU/GPU mesh resources so both the preview mesh and ECS-driven mesh entities share buffers.
 - The editor routes perspective viewport picking through the mesh registry's bounding data so gizmos and inspector edits stay in sync for 3D meshes.
 - The scene toolbar presents dependency health along with retain buttons so missing atlases or meshes can be rehydrated before applying a scene.